How To Overcome Trauma

 Yeah.

-I would say, Yeah, I do think that.
-Yeah, I don’t have a much more in depth answer for you about that one.
-But you know, if someone who has some sort of trauma they’ve experienced, and then they’re confronted with a new experience that might be challenging, their body may be more primed to go back to a certain state that they that they were in, like, their body is kind of stuck in a flight by sort of state, when they’re confronted with a challenging scenario, they’re going to go they’re going to drop down into that flight fight state, probably a lot faster than someone who has not survived.
-A any sort of trauma.
+I would say, Yeah, I think I have a much more in-depth answer for you about that one.
+But you know, if someone has some sort of Trauma they’ve experienced, and they’re-deported with a new experience that might be challenging, their body may primed to go back to a particular state that they were in, like, their body is kind of stuck in a flight by sort of state, when they confront particular a challenging they’re going to go they’re going to drop down into that flight fight state, probably a lot faster than someone who has not survived.
+Any Trauma.
 Yeah,

 okay.